singhyogesh252/Sales-Analysis---Kaggle/README.md

 # Sales-Analysis---Kaggle
-An analysis of sales of the products across USA.
+An analysis on sales of the digital products across USA.